Skip to content

 REFERRED

-Historically, in the days of analog film, workflows were mainly display-referred.
-Rather than capturing a broad color and dynamic range, like scene-referred workflows, content was quickly transformed to a display-specific color space—primarily Rec709.
-Grading thus occurred within this confined color space, adhering to the display’s technical boundaries.
+Historically, during the analog film era, workflows were predominantly display-referred.
+Rather than capturing and working within a broad dynamic range, content was immediately transformed into a display-specific color space, primarily Rec.
+709.

 Advantages of Scene-Referred